-New Zealand Post has chosen to mark the centenary of the First World War (1914-1918) with a five-year stamp and coin programme.
-Each year’s issue will look at the key events of that year, and the impact of the war on those New Zealanders who served and those who stayed at home.
+New Zealand Post has marked the centennial of the First World War (1914-1918) with a five-year stamp and coin programme.
+Each year’s issue looks at the key events of that year, and the impact of the war on those New Zealanders who served and those who remained at home.

 For more information visit http://stamps.nzpost.co.nz/ww1